rainforestnet/CrystalReportsNinja/README.md

 ## How to use
 Locate the folder of CrystalReportsNinja.exe and run CrystalReportsNinja -?
+The only mandatory argument is "-F", in which is for user to specify a Crystal Reports file.

+### List of arguments

 * -F Crystal Reports filename to be loaded (i.e. "C:\Report Source\Report1.rpt")
 * -O Crystal Reports Output filename (i.e. "C:\Reports Output\Report1.pdf" ) [Optional]